 Is Your Existing Racking System Safe?

-Many of our racking systems are installed to replace existing units to either create more usable space or to replace racking that has become unstable due to poor design/excessive loading.
+Many of our racking systems are installed to replace existing units to either create more usable space or to replace racking that has become unstable due to poor design and/or excessive loading.

 This example depicts a competitors racking solution that was capable of holding 400kg per shelf but their design team hadn't foreseen that all of the shelves were going to be used to the absolute maximum - resulting in major structural failure.

 A ream of paper typically weighs 2.5kg, each shelf shown is carrying approximately 400kg in total, so being 6 shelves high each bay is carrying around 2.4 tonnes.
-The 7 bays of racking nearly collapsing here are actually carrying nearly 17 tonnes of paper!
+The 7 bays of racking on the brink of collapse here are actually carrying nearly 17 tonnes of paper!